uchiha/csharp/readme.md

 - we will build a custom class for this purpose.
 - in C#, inside of every non-static method in a class or struct, there is an implicit variable called "this".
 And "this" will reference the object that I'm inside of.
 - Not all programming envs use events take note.
 This is common in some sort of desktop program that's a C# application that runs under windows or a mobile phone.
 Its common that the UI elements will use events to let our code know when something was clicked on or something was hovered over.
+- in terms of flow, I was confused with continue, here is an example foreach(int age in ages)
+  {
+     if(age ==2)
+	 {
+	    continue;
+	 }
+  }
+  this basically means that in iteration, if 2 was encountered, don't do anything!
+- on the throw episode:
+  Unhandled Exception: System.ArgumentException: Name can't be null or empty! at CS.GradeBook.set_Name(String value) in C:\myworkspace\CS\CS\GradeBook.cs:line 32 at CS.Program.Main(String[] args) in C:\myworkspace\CS\CS\Program.cs:line 24

+  the author said that as the program is executing and you call a method that calls another method that calls another, there is a datastructure that is being build internally called a STACK.
+And with each method that you call something is pushed onto the stack.
+In this case, the exception was thrown in line 32 of GradeBook.cs, but its not that helpful here in terms of tracking.
+What's something that is helpful is usually further up the stack, and what's further is Program.cs on line 24.